-Catawba Science Center is a nonprofit science and technology museum in the Western Piedmont with traveling exhibits, a digital planetarium theater and North Carolina’s only marine touch pool with live sharks and stingrays.
+Catawba Science Center is a nonprofit science and technology museum serving NC’s western Piedmont region.
+Special attractions including temporary exhibits, a digital planetarium theater and a marine touch pool with live sharks and stingrays.
 A community asset and regional destination, Catawba Science Center is dedicated to changing lives and inspiring learning through science and wonder.
 Learn more at http://www.CatawbaScience.org.

-CSC is funded in part by the United Arts Fund of Catawba County and is located in the Arts and Science Center of Catawba Valley, on the SALT Block, 243 3rd Avenue NE, Hickory.
+CSC is funded in part by the United Arts Fund of Catawba County and the NC Grassroots Science Museums Collaborative.
+CSC is located in the Arts and Science Center of Catawba Valley, on the SALT Block, 243 3rd Avenue NE, Hickory.

 NOVEMBER 30th, 10 AM – 4 PM